swells/deployr-cli/README.md

 The DeployR CLI is installed and managed via [npm](http://npmjs.org), the [Node.js](http://nodejs.org/) package manager.

-To get started, you will want to install _di's_ command line interface (CLI) globally.
+To get started, you will want to install the DeployR command line interface (CLI) globally.
 You may need to use sudo for (OSX, *nix, BSD, etc).
 If you are using Windows, run your command shell as Administrator.